apache/druid/docs/multi-stage-query/known-issues.md

 The following known issues and limitations affect automatic compaction with the MSQ task engine:

-- The `metricSpec` field is only supported for idempotent aggregators.
-For more information, see [Idempotent aggregators](../data-management/automatic-compaction.md#supported-aggregators).
+- The `metricSpec` field is only supported for certain aggregators.
+For more information, see [Supported aggregators](#supported-aggregators).
-- Only dynamic and range-based partitioning are supported
+- Only dynamic and range-based partitioning are supported.
 - Set `rollup`  to `true` if and only if `metricSpec` is not empty or null.
 - You can only partition on string dimensions.
 However, multi-valued string dimensions are not supported.
 - The `maxTotalRows` config is not supported in `DynamicPartitionsSpec`.
 Use `maxRowsPerSegment` instead.